 Legal requirements: driving tests and medical clearance

-Having dementia doesn’t mean you must stop driving, but to keep driving you will need a medical assessment from your doctor using the Assessing Fitness to Drive National Standards.
+To keep driving, the person with dementia will need a medical assessment from their doctor using the Assessing Fitness to Drive National Standards.

-If you have dementia, you are required by law to notify your state’s road traffic authority about your dementia.
+If you have dementia, you are required by law to notify your state’s road traffic authority.
 If you continue to drive and are a serious risk on the roads, your doctor is legally authorised and obliged to notify authorities.

 When to stop driving